magma/magma/README.md

 The figure below shows the high-level Magma architecture.
 Magma is 3GPP generation (2G, 3G, 4G or upcoming 5G networks) and access network agnostic (cellular or WiFi).
 It can flexibly support a radio access network with minimal development and deployment effort.

-Magma has three major components
+Magma has three major components:

 - **Access Gateway.** The Access Gateway (AGW) provides network services and policy enforcement.
 In an LTE network, the AGW implements an evolved packet core (EPC), and a combination of an AAA and a PGW.
 It works with existing, unmodified commercial radio hardware.